Archives of Scientific Psychology®

 Abstracting and indexing services providing coverage of the Archives of Scientific Psychology®

-Archives of Scientific Psychology ® is a new journal of APA.
-It is a response to recent changes in how social, behavioral, and cognitive scientists communicate with one another and with the public:
+Archives of Scientific Psychology® is a response to recent changes in how social, behavioral, and cognitive scientists communicate with one another and with the public:

 - Articles published in Archives are free and open to the public; anyone with access to the Internet will have access to Archives articles.
 This affords authors the maximum exposure of their work freely to all who are interested, worldwide.
-Among other things, this means that, for accepted manuscripts, authors/institutions normally pay a fee prior to publication.
-However, the publication fee has been waived through 2016.
+Among other things, this means that, for accepted manuscripts, authors/institutions pay a fee prior to publication.

 - The authors of accepted manuscripts have made available for use by others the data that underlie the analyses presented in the paper, thus allowing replication and potential extensions of this work by qualified researchers.
 Crucially, next users are obligated to involve the data originators in their publication plans, if the originators so desire.
 We see our data sharing agreements as means of turning a concern about losing proprietary rights to the data into an opportunity for collaboration.